dottmann/pelagia_ephyrae_stage_determination/README.md

 ![alt text](link)

-This repository contain all files needed to run the analysis and generate the figures presented in the paper (Ottmann et al: "Stage determination of ephyrae and metaephyrae of *Pelagica noctiluca*").
+This repository contains all files needed to run the analysis and generate the figures presented in the paper (Ottmann et al: "Stage determination of ephyrae and metaephyrae of *Pelagica noctiluca*").

 It has 3 folders containing the source code, data files and figures.
 The code is written in R by Daniel Ottmann.